locationtech/geomesa/geomesa-tools/README.md

     cd geomesa-1.0.0-SNAPSHOT

 GeoMesa Tools relies on a GEOMESA_HOME environment variable.
-In your `~/.bashrc`, add:

-    export GEOMESA_HOME=/path/to/geomesa/source/directory
-    export PATH=${GEOMESA_HOME}/bin:$PATH

-Don't forget to source `~/.bashrc`.
-Also make sure that $ACCUMULO_HOME and $HADOOP_HOME are set.
-For your convenience, you can also run:
+Running

-    . /path/to/geomesa/source/dir/geomesa-tools/bin/geomesa configure
+    . bin/geomesa configure

-Make sure to include the `. ` prefix to the command, as this sources your new environment variables.
+with the `. ` prefix will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.

 Now, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a different directory and run: